 Visit Our Podiatrist in Westbury That Accepts Medicaid

-If you are looking for a podiatrist in Westbury that accepts Medicaid, contact the Charles Evans Center.
+If you are looking for a podiatrist in Westbury that accepts Medicaid, contact the CEC Health Center.
 Our goal is to provide high-quality, comprehensive healthcare to underserved communities with limited incomes.
 Our podiatrists use the highest standard of medical care so that you can achieve a healthy lifestyle and get back on your feet without any back pain!
 If you are looking to get orthotics, contact our team today!

 What Conditions Can Podiatrists Treat?

 Podiatrists have a vast amount of knowledge about the human foot and the conditions that affect it.
 They also understand other medical conditions that can affect a person’s feet and how these problems can be treated together.
 In addition to treating medical conditions of the foot, podiatrists are often involved in preventative care activities such as fitting patients with proper shoes or recommending inserts and orthotics.
 They may even be interested in physical therapy and rehabilitation exercises to aid in the healing process.
-Visit the Charles Evans Center our podiatrist in Westbury that accepts medicaid today!
+Visit the CEC Health Center our podiatrist in Westbury that accepts medicaid today!

 Podiatrists can treat many common and more serious medical conditions affecting the foot and lower limb.
 These include ingrown toenails, fungal nail infections, hammer toe, calluses, plantar warts, bunions, heel spurs, neuromas, and gout.
 They may also treat arthritis, diabetes, and other systemic diseases that can affect the lower limbs.
 Podiatrists often focus on the anatomical underpinnings of foot health to prevent and treat common foot conditions.
 For instance, a podiatrist will work with a patient to identify a faulty gait that can lead to improper weight distribution through the feet – ultimately resulting in pain or injury.